-Hepatitis C is an infection that can lead to serious liver damage and other health complications.
-The hepatitis C virus (HCV) that causes the infection is transmitted through exposure to the blood of someone who is infected with the disease.
+Hepatitis C is a viral infection that can lead to serious liver damage and other health complications.
+The hepatitis C virus (HCV) that causes the condition is transmitted through exposure to the blood of someone who has HCV.

-If you’re experiencing symptoms of hepatitis C or think you may be at risk, you should discuss getting a blood test with your doctor.
-Since symptoms don’t always show up right away, screening can rule out the condition, or help you get the treatment you need it.
+If you’re experiencing symptoms of hepatitis C or think you may be at risk, discuss getting a blood test with your doctor.
+Since symptoms don’t always show up right away, screening can rule out the condition or help you get the treatment you need.

-The risk of a hepatitis C infection was significant enough in the 1970s and 1980s that all baby boomers were advised by the Centers for Disease Control and Prevention (CDC) to get tested for hepatitis C. The baby boomer generation includes people born between 1945 and 1965.
+The risk of contracting hepatitis C was significant enough in the 1970s and 1980s that the Centers for Disease Control and Prevention advises all baby boomers to get tested for it.
+The baby boomer generation includes people born between 1945 and 1965.

-- if any of your sexual partners have been diagnosed with hepatitis C
+- Any of your sexual partners have received a diagnosis of hepatitis C.

 HCV antibody nonreactive result